• Skip to primary navigation

 • 2 teaspoon Curry Powder

-• 12 oz Coconut Milk, Canned Organic, full fat
+• 15 oz Coconut Milk, Canned Organic, full fat, 1 can, plus more for garnish, if desired.

 • 1 teaspoon olive oil for garnish, drizzled

-• While the onion is cooking, cut the carrots into 1-inch pieces, and discard the stems.
+• Prep carrots, garlic, and ginger: While the onion is cooking, wash peel, and cut the carrots into 1-inch pieces, and discard the stems.
+Rough chop the ginger and garlic and set aside.

-• After the onions are translucent, add carrots and stir.
-Cook over medium heat for 10 minutes, stirring occasionally.
+• Cook the carrots: After the onions are translucent, stir in the carrots with ½ teaspoon of salt.
+Saute over medium heat for 7 minutes, stirring occasionally.

 Freezing and Storage Instructions